zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 Bushes (specifically [Custom Bushes](https://www.nexusmods.com/stardewvalley/mods/20619)) currently are not supported.

 For an example content pack, see the optional file on [this page](https://www.nexusmods.com/stardewvalley/mods/22975?tab=files).

+### Retexture the water planters

+You can patch the `Mods/selph.CustomTapperFramework/WaterPlanterTexture` asset to change the texture of the water planters and water pots.
+The files themselves should be in the mod's `assets` folder for easy reference.